Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

 Jham quit paying for his wife’s car insurance, upkeep, parking violations and cell phone bill.
 He figured she’s been angry and full of contempt for him and unappreciative of everything he’s done to support their family for the last 20 years, so what’s the worst that could happen?
 She’ll be more contemptuous, ungrateful and angry?
 She’ll file for divorce?

-Let me be very clear.
-What Jham is practicing is not financial abuse.
-What Jham’s wife and Earl’s wife are doing to their husbands is financial abuse.
 They are spending their husbands and families into debt without contributing anything to the financial welfare and security of their families.
-They are also unfairly placing the entire financial burden on their husbands.

-These women are essentially overgrown children who have been running amok with “daddy’s” credit card.
 Earl and Jham do not want to control their wives via the family finances; they want their wives to contribute to the family finances.
-This is a reasonable expectation; it is their wives who are being unreasonable.

 Over a year later, Jham’s wife finally figured out the money tree was not going to magically sprout new bills ever again and guess who just started a paying job 2 weeks ago?
 Sure, she’s resentful as hell about it, but welcome to the world of grown-up realities.